See the USA's top 50 Disc Golf Cities.

 Harry Myers: Drive about 30 minutes from Dallas city center to Rockwall, Texas, and you’ll find Harry Myers—one of the premiere courses in the area and a personal favorite of Letts.
 It hosts the annual high-profile Nick Hyde Memorial tournament, which often draws many of the best players in the world.
 The park also boasts more than enough elevation, trees, and par 4s and 5s to test all the shots in your bag.
 To boot, Letts says the park is simply “beautiful” and kept up well by the local parks department.

-Other notables: Lester Lorch Park (Cedar Hill, TX — 25-minute drive from Dallas city center/40-minute drive from Fort Worth city center), Z Boaz Park (Fort Worth, TX — 15-minute drive from Fort Worth city center/40-minute drive from Dallas city center), Towne Lake (McKinney, TX — 35-minute drive from Dallas city center/1-hour drive from Fort Worth city center)
+Other notables: Lester Lorch Park - Coyote and Lester Lorch Park - Beaver (Cedar Hill, TX — 25-minute drive from Dallas city center/40-minute drive from Fort Worth city center), Z Boaz Park (Fort Worth, TX — 15-minute drive from Fort Worth city center/40-minute drive from Dallas city center), Towne Lake (McKinney, TX — 35-minute drive from Dallas city center/1-hour drive from Fort Worth city center)

 Guides: Both Letts and Pierce say Facebook groups are the place to go for advice or to find a local guide, with Pierce specifically pointing out the enthusiasm of the East Dallas Disc Golf Association.

 Leagues and Weeklies: Letts said you can play in a mini tournament “every day of the week” in the area.
-For times and locations of these minis, check out this list on Facebook.
-Dynamic Discs also runs Flex Start Fridays tournaments that take place in the region.
+You can find leagues in the area via UDisc Leagues.